-EHS is the responsible party for the Hazardous Material Management Program and has operated the program for several years.
-This program, along with campus facilities, are periodically inspected by regulatory agencies for compliance with applicable standards.
+EHS is the party responsible for the Hazardous Material Management Program and has operated the program for several years.
+This program, along with campus facilities, is periodically inspected by regulatory agencies for compliance with applicable standards.
 EHS has an active material inventory system that tracks and accounts for hazardous materials and chemicals on campus.
 In support of the Hazardous Material Management Program, EHS performs audits in laboratories and facilities on campus.
-More information can be obtained here.
+More information can be obtained <a href="https://example.com/here-new-material-ne vii.

-vii.
 Employee Training